A class of null space conditions for sparse recovery via nonconvex, non-separable minimizations: Nonconvex, non-separable minimization problem

 We call a vector $\bz \in \mathbb{R}^N$: {equal-height} if all nonzero coordinates of $\bz$ have the same magnitude; and $s$-sparse if it has at most $s$ nonzero coefficients.
 Also, $\be_j$ is the standard basis vector with a $1$ in the $j$-th coordinate and $0$'s elsewhere.
-The $j$-th coordinate of a vector $\bz\in \mathbb{R}^N$ is often denoted simply by $z_j$, but for convenience, we also use the notation $(\bz)_j$.
+The $j$-th coordinate of a vector $\bz\in \mathbb{R}^N$ is often denoted simply by $z_j$, but at some places, we also use the notation $(\bz)_j$.

 Recall the nonconvex optimization problem of interest is given by

 We define the following theoretical properties of the penalty $R$ described in \eqref{problem:PR_copy}. \begin{definition} Let $R$ be a mapping from $\mathbb{R}^N$ to $[0,\infty)$ satisfying $R(z_1,\ldots,z_N)$ $= R(|z_1|,\ldots,|z_N|)$, for all $\bm{z} = (z_1,\ldots,z_N)\in\mathbb{R}^N$. \begin{itemize} \item $R$ is called \textbf{separable} on $\mathbb{R}^N$ if there exist functions $r_j: \mathbb{R} \to [0,\infty),\, j\in \{1,\ldots, N\}$ such that for every $\bz \in \mathbb{R}^N$, $R$ can be represented as